 4 Large Eggs, 2 tsp Vanilla Extract

-• Reducing the mixer speed, alternate between adding the dry mixture with the milk.
+• Reduce the mixer speed, and alternate between adding the dry mixture and the milk.
 Repeat until both have just combined with the batter.
-Be careful not to over mix!
+Be careful not to overmix!

 1 cup Milk

-• Pour the batter into the prepared 9 x 13 inch cake pan.
-Gently tap a few times to remove any possible air bubbles.
+• Pour the batter into the prepared 9-inch x 13-inch cake pan.
+Gently tap the pan on the counter a few times to remove any possible air bubbles.

 • Bake for 35-40 minutes at 350ºF or until an inserted toothpick comes out clean.